-Shanawdithit is a landmark Canadian-Indigenous world premiere, opening in Toronto, May 16-25, 2019.
+Shanawdithit was a landmark Canadian-Indigenous world premiere, produced by Tapestry Opera and Opera on the Avalon.
+It opened in Toronto, May 16 – 25, 2019.

 Mezzo-soprano Marion Newman, noted for her “sumptuous mezzo tone and impressive vocal agility”, makes her Tapestry Opera mainstage debut as Shanawdithit.

 Shanawdithit centres on the story of Shanawdithit (1801-1829), thought at the time of her death to be the last member of the Beothuk Nation in what is now called Newfoundland.
 In 1829, Shanawdithit was taken to St. John’s by William Cormack, where she created a series of ten drawings that speak of the life of her people, their encounters with the European settlers, and loneliness of survival.
 These detailed drawings form the basis of the opera.

 Due to nearly all of the Beothuk’s published history being documented by Europeans and non-Indigenous historians in the late nineteenth and early twentieth century, this collaboration sheds a new light on a story and people misrepresented by deeply flawed documentation.
 The story and libretto is written and curated by celebrated Algonquin playwright Yvette Nolan, with a score composed by Newfoundlander Dean Burry.